csomgyula/select2/doc/sync2.md

 **If two threads enters the protocol in parallel then one of them detects the other as active, hence goes into the wait loop.** Informally speaking the thread that activated itself later will detect the other as active.
 A bit more formally:

 Assume that thread 0 did not detect thread 1 as active.
-This means that when  thread 0 issued its check `if active[i + 1]`, at that time thread 1 was not yet active (maybe it has not yet invoked the protcol or just started marking itself active).
-One thing is sure that it has not yet executed its own guard.
+This means that when  thread 0 issued its check `if active[1]`, at that time thread 1 was not yet active (maybe it has not yet invoked the protcol or just started marking itself active).
+One thing is sure that thread 1 has not yet executed its own guard.
 Formally the statements has the following historical order:

     active[0] = true < if active[1] < if active[0]